-Michael S. Clark has been our Vice President - Finance and Controller since February 2011.
-Prior thereto, he served as our Assistant Controller since May 2008.
+Michael S. Clark became our Senior Vice President, Policy and Administration in May 2024.
+Prior to this role, Mr. Clark served as our Vice President, Finance and Controller from February 2011 to April 2024 and Assistant Controller from May 2008 to February 2011.
 Prior to joining our Company, he was the SEC Reporting Manager of FMC Technologies, Inc., a global provider of technology solutions for the energy industry, from December 2004 to May 2008.
 Before joining FMC Technologies, Mr. Clark, a certified public accountant (inactive), worked in public accounting for more than eight years, leaving as a Senior Manager in the audit practice of Deloitte & Touche.